punei123andrei/Unit-Testing/README.md

 see other files for examples.
 Composer's Autoloader will include the class and you can instantiate it via inpsyde.php.

 ``bash
-│ ## First level files
+## First level files
-├──inpsyde.php                          # Main entry file for the plugin ├──composer.json                        # Composer dependencies & scripts
+├── inpsyde.php                   # Main entry file for the plugin
+├── composer.json                 # Composer dependencies & scripts
-├──package.json                         # (incl. when using webpack) Node.js dependencies & scripts (NPM functions)
+├── package.json                  # (incl. when using webpack) Node.js dependencies & scripts (NPM functions)

-│
-│ ## Folders
+## Folders
-├──src                                  # Holds all the plugin php classes │   ├── Ajax                            # Holds the plugin ajax request functionality │   │   ├── AjaxRequest.php             # Processes ajax requests to the api based on definitions │   │   ├── ApiBase.php                 # The  api information for getting the users list
+├── src                           # Holds all the plugin PHP classes │   ├── Ajax                      # Holds the plugin AJAX request functionality │   │   ├── AjaxRequest.php       # Processes AJAX requests to the API based on definitions
+│   │   ├── ApiBase.php           # The API information for getting the users list
-│   │   └── RequestHelper.php           # Class for caching or / getting the data from the api
+│   │   └── RequestHelper.php     # Class for caching or getting the data from the API
-│   ├── RequestDefinitions              # Contains Definitions to be executed by Ajax Request │   │   ├── RequestDefinition.php       # Defines the interface that will be implemented by Request entities │   │   ├── DefinitionSingleUsers.php   # Defines the Single User entity
+│   ├── RequestDefinitions        # Contains definitions to be executed by AJAX requests │   │   ├── RequestDefinition.php # Defines the interface that will be implemented by request entities │   │   ├── DefinitionSingleUsers.php # Defines the Single User entity
 │   │   └── DefinitionUsersList.php   # Defines the Users List entity
 │   ├── Setup                      # Contains all the classes needed for the setup │   │   ├── Setup.php              # Plugin setup hooks (enqueue, localize, addOptionPage)
 │   │   ├── Activation.php         # Runs hooks upon activating the plugin
 │   │   ├── Deactivate.php         # Runs hooks upon deactivating the plugin
-│   │   └── OptionsHelper.php           # Adds option for the api base
+│   │   └── OptionsHelper.php      # Adds an option for the API base
+├── assets                        # Holds source assets
-├──assets                               # Holds Source Assets │   ├── index.js                        # Main index for including Modules
+│   ├── index.js                  # Main index for including modules
 │   ├── css                       # Holds files for styling the plugin content │   │   └── style.css             # Main file for styling content
 │   ├── modules
-│   │   ├── PrintHtml.php               # Class that prints html based on the request
+│   │   ├── PrintHtml.php         # Class that prints HTML based on the request
-│   │   └── Request.php                 # Handles Ajax Requests
+│   │   └── Request.php           # Handles AJAX requests
-└──build                                # WordPress default language map in Plugins & Themes
+└── build                         # WordPress default language map in Plugins & Themes
-    ├── index.js                        # Compiled JS files with be generated here ├── index.js.map                    # Responsible for mapping js logic
+    ├── index.js                  # Compiled JS files will be generated here ├── index.js.map              # Responsible for mapping JS logic
-    ├── style.index.css                 # Compiled CSS files with be generated here └── style.index.css.map             # Responsible for mapping css logic
+    ├── style.index.css           # Compiled CSS files will be generated here └── style.index.css.map       # Responsible for mapping CSS logic
 ```

 == Development and Testing Dependencies ==